 - Parameters for success: “landing a man on the moon and returning him safely to the earth.”
 The United States wasn’t simply going to the moon.
 They were going there, walking around, and coming home safely.
 It was a complete journey.

-A Bold Vision Is a Compelling Lens
+3. A Bold Vision Is a Compelling Lens

+NASA’s current mission statement reads, “Drive advances in science, technology, aeronautics, and space exploration to enhance knowledge, education, innovation, economic vitality, and stewardship of Earth.”
 I’ve read NASA’s mission statement a dozen or more times, and I still cannot repeat it, share it, or even remember it.
 It has nice words, but I cannot picture how “advances in sciences” and other stuff will help me, or what the organization will accomplish.

-A Bold Vision is like a lens.
+A bold vision is like a lens.
 It makes a vision of the future clear and accessible.

-Language is an essential ingredient of a Bold Vision Statement.
+Language is an essential ingredient of a bold vision statement.
 When the statement is easy to grasp, it becomes easy to share.

 Iconic vision statements have a poetic quality:

-- Bill Gates, Microsoft: Put a computer on every desk and in every home.
+- Bill Gates, Microsoft: “Put a computer on every desk and in every home.”

-- George Eastman, Kodak: Make photography as convenient as using a pencil.
+- George Eastman, Kodak: “Make photography as convenient as using a pencil.”

-- Marc Benioff, Salesforce.com: The End of Software.
+- Marc Benioff, Salesforce.com: “The End of Software.”

-Salesforce.com’s vision was to transform business solutions from client-server software — software that is installed and maintained inside your office — to cloud based applications.
+Salesforce.com’s vision was to transform business solutions from client-server software — software that is installed and maintained inside your office — to cloud-based applications.
 When Salesforce.com embarked on this journey the idea seemed crazy, but today cloud computing is the new normal.

-Crafting the words into a compelling statement brings a Bold Vision to life.
+Crafting the words into a compelling statement brings a bold vision to life.

-A Bold Vision Is Omnipresent
+4. A Bold Vision Is Omnipresent

 It’s the CEO’s priority and job to make it Omnipresent.
-The CEO has to keep the Bold Vision front and center every single day.
+The CEO has to keep the bold vision front and center every single day.

-In Team of Teams — one of my favorite leadership books of the past three years — General Stan McChrystal writes, “Experience had taught me that nothing was heard until it had been said several times.
+In Team of Teams — one of our team’s favorite leadership books of the past three years — General Stan McChrystal writes, “Experience had taught me that nothing was heard until it had been said several times.
 Only when I heard my own words echoed or paraphrased back to me by subordinates as essential ‘truths’ did I know they had been fully received.”

 Repetition is key.
-As soon as you stop communicating the Bold Vision it loses its effectiveness.
+As soon as you stop communicating the bold vision it loses its effectiveness.

-Jim Gilbert, CEO of Wheels and Deals, assumes his team forgets everything he taught them about his organization’s Bold Vision and brand at the end of each week.
-It’s like someone hits a reset button on Friday at 5pm, and he has to retell the story again on Monday.
+Jim Gilbert, CEO of Wheels and Deals, assumes his team forgets everything he taught them about his organization’s bold vision and brand at the end of each week.
+It’s like someone hits a reset button on Friday at 5 pm, and he has to retell the story again on Monday.

-A Bold Vision Requires Zealous Commitment
+5. A Bold Vision Requires Zealous Commitment

-An organization cannot achieve a Bold Vision without the Zealous Commitment of its leadership.
+An organization cannot achieve a bold vision without the Zealous Commitment of its leadership.

-A Bold Vision is transformative.
+A bold vision is transformative.
 Your organization isn’t going to achieve it in 0 to 12 months.
-Realistically, a Bold Vision is going to consume your organization for the next 3 to 5 years.
+Realistically, a bold vision is going to consume your organization for the next 3 to 5 years.

 “When it comes to making a big bet on your next big thing, pick one,” writes Geoffrey Moore in Zone To Win.
 “This is the single most important job of a CEO.
 Choose one thing to be your enterprise’s next big thing, and then deliver on that future — to customers, to shareholders, to partners, to employees, and to your industry as a whole.”

-Under Steve Jobs’ leadership, Apple transformed itself, and the consumer electronics industry, four times: first with the iMac, then with iTunes and the iPod, then the iPhone, and finally with the iPad.
-Each product took a Zealous Commitment from Apple’s leadership and employees to bring to market.
+Under Steve Jobs’ leadership, Apple transformed itself and the consumer electronics industry – four times: first with the iMac, then with iTunes and the iPod, then the iPhone, and, finally, with the iPad.
+Each product took a zealous commitment from Apple’s leadership and employees to bring to market.

 You cannot change the future without Zealous Commitment.
-In other words, building a great organization requires good management, but achieving a Bold Vision requires extraordinary leadership.
+In other words, building a great organization requires good management, but achieving a bold vision requires extraordinary leadership.